2018 Waste Pioneers List – Organizations

 The Restart Project fixes our relationship with electronics by helping us waste less.

 The Story Of Stuff is a nonprofit organization transforming the way we make, use, and throw away Stuff so that it is better for people and the planet.

 Veolia UK resources the world through their waste, water & energy services.
 They help to drive the UK towards a circular economy.

 Waste Management is the leading provider of comprehensive environmental solutions in North America.

-You can check last year’s influencers list, to learn more about the methodology.
+You can check an earlier list, to learn more about the methodology.

 Finally, don’t forget to share the list on social media.